funkybrain/Transmission/README.txt

 ----
 > music comes back when death sequence starts, even though volume set to zero
 > music does not fade out during static animations
+> shutterRight does not close on model 2
+> the _overlay timer has a delay when the camera moves. only comes back to right position when stops moving. this is probably due to the camera trail effect.

 Next: release 2.0
 -----------------